 Reid is also one of the best goalkeepers in the county, if not the state.
 He has unbelievable reflexes and rocket shots stick to his hands like nobody we've ever seen before.
 He almost never allows a rebound.
 His goals against average this season is an incredible .602.
 He did not allow more than two goals against him in any game all season and notched 7 clean sheets in 12 games played.
 No team scored on Reid between the second half against Plant on November 19, 2024, and the second half against Freedom on January 7, 2025, a period spanning over 400 minutes of game time.

 In honor of Reid's amazing performance over the last four years, his unwavering dedication to this team and the fearless sacrifice of his body for the Alonso Ravens, the coaching staff is "retiring" his number "00."
-It is not official "retirement" in that the jersey number won't be hung from rafters in the gym or painted on the side of a wall, but we as coaches will not have another player wearing that number again as long as the current coaching staff is in place.
+It is not an official "retirement" in that the jersey number won't be hung from rafters in the gym or painted on the side of a wall, but we as coaches will not have another player wearing that number again as long as the current coaching staff is in place (absent emergency situations).
 Thank you Reid for your dedication to the Ravens and get better soon.
 We know that if anyone could take a hit like that and recover, it is you.

 You should have all gotten a link to view your individual and the team photos.
 Please e-mail Coach Matt if you need the link again.